2021 Boise State Broncos football team

 The 2021 Boise State Broncos football team represented Boise State University in the 2021 NCAA Division I FBS football season.
 The Broncos were led by first–year head coach Andy Avalos and played their home games at Albertsons Stadium in Boise, Idaho.
 They completed as members of the Mountain Division of the Mountain West Conference.

 The Broncos completed their regular season with a 7–5 record and accepted a bid to the Arizona Bowl, where they were due to face the Central Michigan Chippewas.
-On December 27, Barstool Sports (the title sponsor of the bowl) founder David Portnoy announced the withdrawal of the Broncos from the bowl due to COVID-19 issues within the program; organizers stated that they would attempt to secure a replacement team to face the Chippewas.
+On December 27, Barstool Sports (the title sponsor of the bowl) founder Dave Portnoy announced the withdrawal of the Broncos from the bowl due to COVID-19 issues within the program; organizers stated that they would attempt to secure a replacement team to face the Chippewas.
 Later in the day, the Arizona Bowl was canceled, and Central Michigan was named as a replacement team for the Sun Bowl.